gophreak/spectre/README.md

 This application was written with the support of PHP version 7.2 and is not guaranteed to work under this version.

+## Future improvements

+It would have been better to have split the reading of CSV into another class, so as to allow the responsibility of the Converter to simply convert.

+It would have been better to use custom Exceptions, rather than the generic one.

+Logging could have been done using monolog rather than stdout.